Updated: January 2018

 Nuclear Security Summits

-In April 2010, India attended the first Nuclear Security Summit (NSS) in Washington, DC where participants included 47 countries, 38 of which were represented at the head of state or head of government level, and the heads of the United Nations, the International Atomic Energy Agency, and the European Union.
+In April 2010, the United States hosted the first Nuclear Security Summit (NSS) in Washington, DC.
+Participants included 47 countries, 38 of which were represented at the head of state or head of government level, and the heads of the United Nations, the International Atomic Energy Agency, and the European Union.
 At the summit, the participants unanimously adopted the goal of securing all vulnerable nuclear material in the next four years.
-India has also attended the 2012 NSS in Seoul, the 2014 NSS in The Hague, and the 2016 NSS held again in Washington, DC where attendees developed action plans for five global organizations to continue the work of the summits.
+The United States also attended the NSS in Seoul, South Korea, on March 26-27, 2012 and the third NSS on Mar.
+24-25, 2014.
+Washington hosted a fourth summit in the Spring of 2016 where attendees developed action plans for five global organizations to continue the work of the summits.

 Conference on Disarmament (CD)